 Erected 1985 by Member cooperatives of the S.D.
 Rural Electric Association and the S.D.
 Historical Society.

 Location.
 42° 47.162′ N, 96° 49.641′ W. Marker is in Vermillion, South Dakota, in Clay County.
 Marker is on State Highway 50 near 469th Avenue, on the right when traveling west.
-Touch for map.
 There are actually two of these same signs in the area - one on the north side of SD Highway 50, east of 469th Avenue, and one on the south side of SD Highway 50, west of 469th Avenue.
 There are small pull-off areas next to each of the signs.
+Touch for map.
 Marker is in this post office area: Vermillion SD 57069, United States of America.
+Touch for directions.

 More about this marker.
 Both markers are in deteriorating condition.
 The one on the north side isn't as difficult to read as the one on the south side.